-Record keeping and audit requirements
+7. Record keeping and audit requirements

-7. (1) A proponent must-

-- (a) submit a compliance reporting statement contemplated in Annexure 7 to the competent authority within one year of the date of commencement of the excluded activities and annually thereafter; - (b) submit a compliance audit report compiled by an environmental control officer to the competent authority- - (i) within five years of the date of commencement, and every five years thereafter; or - (ii) when requested to do so by the competent authority, which report must evaluate the effectiveness of the management measures outlined in the farm-level management plan and the proponent's compliance with the Standard;
+- (1) A proponent must- - (a) submit a compliance reporting statement contemplated in Annexure 7 to the competent authority within one year of the date of commencement of the excluded activities and annually thereafter; - (b) submit a compliance audit report compiled by an environmental control officer to the competent authority- - (i) within five years of the date of commencement, and every five years thereafter; or - (ii) when requested to do so by the competent authority;

+which report must evaluate the effectiveness of the management measures outlined in the Farm-Level Management Plan and the proponent's compliance with the Standard;
-- (c) amend the farm-level management plan in the event that the compliance reporting statement contemplated in subparagraph (a) and/or the compliance audit report contemplated in subparagraph (b) concludes that amendments are required; and - (d) ensure that the competent authority's confirmation of registration, compliance reporting statements and compliance audit reports are available for inspection on the farm unit at all times. - (2) Where a registration is transferred to a new proponent- - (a) the proponent must provide the new proponent with a copy of all compliance reporting statements and compliance audit reports submitted to the competent authority as contemplated in subparagraph (1)(a) and (b) respectively; and

-(b) the new proponent must adhere to the compliance reporting schedule established by the former proponent.
+- (c) amend the Farm-Level Management Plan in the event that the compliance audit report contemplated in subparagraph (b) concludes that amendments are required; and - (d) ensure that the competent authority's confirmation of registration, compliance reporting statements and compliance audit reports are available for inspection on the farm unit at all times. - (2) Where a registration is transferred to a new proponent - (a) the proponent must provide the new proponent with a copy of all compliance reporting statements and compliance audit reports submitted to the competent authority as contemplated in subparagraph (1)(a) and (b) respectively; and - (b) the new proponent must adhere to the compliance reporting schedule established by the former proponent.